 - Block 4: Muscular Endurance

 - Block 8: Rejuvenation

-The basic idea is simply that you never stray too far away from high intensity training in the entire yearly macrocycle.
-It is simply non-linear periodisation.
+The basic idea is simply that you never stray too far away from high-intensity training in the entire yearly macrocycle.
+It is simply nonlinear periodization.

 One overriding principle always remains that cannot be “reversed” in any way, that is progressive overload. eg: Include both VO2max intervals and aerobic base work from day one but just gradually overload both as time passes and fitness improves.

 Ian King describes his approach thus: